interlay/interlay.github.io/docs/vault/guide.md

 ### 3. Start the Vault client

-?> If you already have a locally running Bitcoin testnet node, only start the vault client:
+(Optional) If you already have a locally running Bitcoin testnet node, only start the vault client:

 ```shell
 docker-compose up vault
 ```

+?> You may need to edit the docker-compose to point `--bitcoin-rpc-url` to `http://localhost:18332`.

-Otherwise, you can run the entire Vault client and the Bitcoin node with the following command:
+You can run the entire Vault client and the Bitcoin node with the following command:

 ```shell
 docker-compose up